devinlundberg/Pokerbot/README.md

 ## Final notes

 This is Enova Hold'Em, not Texas Hold'Em.
 Which is the same, except that any ways in which they're different are features, not bugs ;)

+Also, remember to post blinds.
+Failure to do so exactly as specified will result in you being kicked off the table (as a way to keep players from simply folding all game), so I would recommend putting that logic *first* in your bot and then getting into everything else.